randallbruder/massive-publishing-tools/README.md

 ## To-do

 - [X] Include the InDesign template files and rename the repo
+- [ ] See if you can key into the Preflight checks, and show a warning if a user tries to run an export while the Preflight is reporting an error
 - [ ] Add error checking to the **Export Cover Variants** scripts to notify the user if a cover page is missing the `appliedSection.marker`
 - [ ] Eventually rename everything to Massive:
 	- [ ] The repo name